 Rieyen D. Clemente, Editorial AssistantRieyen D. Clemente is a senior history major at the University of the Philippines, Diliman (UPD).
 He is currently the president of UP Lipunang Pangkasaysayan (UP LIKAS), the organization of history majors in UPD and has presented papers in undergraduate and national conferences.

-Jeanne Therese L. Maling, Editorial AssistantJeanne Therese L. Maling is a third year BA History student at the University of the Philippines, Diliman (UPD).
+Jeanne Therese L. Maling, Editorial AssistantJeanne Therese L. Maling is a BA History student at the University of the Philippines, Diliman (UPD).
 An active student, she balances her time studying with extracurricular activities as member of the UP Philippines-Japan Friendship Club (UP Tomo-Kai) and as Vice President for External Affairs of the UP Lipunang Pangkasaysayan (UP LIKAS), the organization of UP Diliman history majors.
 Through such engagements Jeanne is able to hone her interests and further develop her training in historical studies and research.
 She likes to read fiction and non-fiction in her spare time.

 International Advisory Board